buildbot/buildbot/master/docs/manual/cfg-workers-openstack.rst

 :class:`OpenStackLatentWorker` accepts the following arguments:

 ``name``
-    The buildslave name.
+    The worker name.

 ``password``
-    A password for the buildslave to login to the master with.
+    A password for the worker to login to the master with.

 ``flavor``
     The flavor ID to use for the instance.